Serious and organised crime costs the UK economy £37 billion a year, according to an official assessment.

 He will also point out that money laundering is a fundamental part of criminals’ business models.

-“Sharp suits swan around the nation’s capital, while all along they head up networks that covertly trade millions of pounds in financial transactions online.
+“Sharp suits swan around the nation’s capital, while all along they head up networks that covertly trade millions of pounds in financial transactions online,” he will say.

-“They profit from the hidden misery and suffering of others, and it is not just their victims but all of us who suffer the consequences,” Mr Wallace will say.
+“They profit from the hidden misery and suffering of others, and it is not just their victims but all of us who suffer the consequences.”

 He will announce a £48 million investment to enhance the law enforcement response.